- Location: Iowa

 Mopeds and scooters offer affordable and convenient transportation for Iowa residents.
 However, it's important to be aware of Iowa's special rules and regulations regarding these vehicles.

-In Iowa, a moped is defined as "a motor vehicle that has a saddle or seat for the use of the rider and is designed to travel on not more than three wheels in contact with the ground and not capable of operating at a speed in excess of thirty miles per hour on level ground unassisted by human power."
+In Iowa, a moped is a vehicle that has a seat for the use of the rider and is designed to travel on not more than 3 wheels.
+They are not capable traveling over 30 miles per hour on level ground unassisted by human power.